 Electronic appliances, equipment and wiring keep our homes lit, cool and connected.
 But these same luxuries can create hazards and cause electrical fires, serious injuries and property damage.

-Fires caused by electrical failure or malfunction are the third leading cause of accidental home structure fires, ranked just behind heating equipment, No. 2, and cooking-related blazes, No. 1.
+Fires caused by electrical failure or malfunction are the third leading cause of accidental home structure fires, ranked just behind heating equipment and cooking-related blazes.

-That should concern every homeowner because 79% of these fires spread beyond the source, claiming not just rooms, but also entire homes and potentially even neighbors’ homes.
+This should concern every homeowner because 79% of these fires spread beyond the source, claiming not just rooms, but entire homes and even neighbors’ homes.

 1. Pinched Wires

-An electrical cord on the floor may upset your home décor, but running it under a rug just removes one problem and creates another one.
+An electrical cord on the floor may conflict with your home décor, but running it under a rug just removes one problem and creates another one.

 People will walk on the hidden cord, causing it to bend and pinch.
-This reduces its ability to transfer current and wears down its insulation, which creates a fire hazard.
+This reduces the cord’s ability to transfer current and wears down its insulation.
+And that creates a fire hazard.